 Baltimore Link.
 Baltimore, MD.

-WRA staff chair the Service Development Committee ensuring coordination with all MDOT/MTA departments, supporting the schedule development process through on-site Trapeze scheduling support and assisting with the In-reach program to inform bus operators of the new service plan.
-WRA traffic and engineering staff assisted with the evaluation of bus stop locations and minor traffic engineering changes aimed at improving route operability and safety.
+WRA staff chaired the Service Development Committee ensuring coordination with all MDOT/MTA departments, supporting the schedule development process through on-site Trapeze scheduling support and assisting with the In-reach program to inform bus operators of the new service plan.
+WRA traffic and engineering staff assisted with the evaluation of 1,100 bus stop locations and minor traffic engineering changes aimed at improving route operability and safety.